International Building (Rockefeller Center): Rockefeller Plaza

 The facade's rear elevation on Rockefeller Plaza contains storefronts and display windows.
 The rear elevation contains two limestone reliefs by Gaston Lachaise, which honor the workers who built the complex.
 They were two of six carvings Lachaise did for Rockefeller Center, the other four being at the rear of 30 Rockefeller Plaza.
 The panels are placed above what were originally entrances at 41 Rockefeller Plaza (to the right) and 45 Rockefeller Plaza (to the left).
 Each panel measures 12 by 7 ft.
-The left panel shows two workers above a steel beam.
+The left panel shows two workers riding on a steel beam, the worker on the left giving the signal, "raise the beam."
 The right panel shows workmen demolishing buildings on the site: one with a crowbar and the other with a blowtorch.

 After the building's completion, the rear elevation was modified to reflect Isamu Noguchi's design of 50 Rockefeller Plaza's entrance.
 As a result, the entrance at 41 Rockefeller Plaza has been infilled and replaced with a storefront.
 The remaining entrance at 45 Rockefeller Plaza is recessed deeply from the facade.
 There are three storefronts to the left (north) and four to the right (south) of the remaining entrance.
 In addition, the northwest corner was replaced with a diagonal chamfer, the only one in the original Rockefeller Center complex.